cathyliao123/cathyliao123.github.io/index.md

 ### Work Principle

-The adversarial modeling framework is most straightforward to apply when the models are both multilayer perceptrons.
-To learn the generator’s distribution pg over data x, we define a prior on input noise variables pz(z), then represent a mapping to data space as G(z; θg), where G is a differentiable function represented by a multilayer perceptron with parameters θg.
-We also define a second multilayer perceptron D(x; θd) that outputs a single scalar.
-D(x) represents the probability that x came from the data rather than pg.
+Take generating picture as an example.
+We have a generator G, which generates a picture marked as G(z) based on the input noise z.
+The input x for D, the discriminator, represents a picture, where D(x) is the probability that x is a real picture.

 We train D to maximize the probability of assigning the correct label to both training examples and samples from G. We simultaneously train G to minimize log(1 − D(G(z))):

 ![image](formula1.png)